Blue Fever

 Blue Fever is a startup company focused on emotionally supporting teenage girls.
 Their main product is an SMS chatbot named Blue that responds to text messages with supportive media.

-I worked a little over a year as a Designer/Front-end Developer, helping them define their design process, create a number of products, and strengthen their visual branding.
-This is a collection of some of the work I've done for Blue Fever.
+I worked a little over a year in 2019 as a Designer/Front-end Developer.
+I defined their design process, created a number of products, and strengthened their visual branding.
+This is a collection of some of the work I’ve done for Blue Fever.

 BFF web app